 More layers are introduced as the song builds in intensity and these include a tremolo synth and acoustic guitar arpeggios.
-The tremolo synth is hard to hear clearly in the mix, but I was able to roughly recreate it in Arturia Prophet V by focusing on the filter settings and the LFO modulation.
+The tremolo sound is hard to hear clearly in the mix, but I was able to roughly recreate it in Arturia Prophet V by focusing on the filter settings and the LFO modulation.
 The patch uses sawtooth waves detuned by only 2%, a glide time of 530ms, a filter cutoff of 223 Hz with a long decay envelope with a depth of 9.
 The LFO modulation is applied to the filter with a rate of 10.6 Hz and depth of 0.14.
 Here’s what it sounds like:

 - Black Car LFO Pad 00:00

 Here’s the full remake – the main effects used are Valhalla VintageVerb and iZotope Ozone Imager 2 and the drums come from a mix of my own Vice LinnDrum pack mixed with Black Octopus samples.